 Kinnaur is a tribal district located in the northeast border area of Himachal Pradesh.
 It touches the international border with Tibet.
 It is situated on Hindustan- Tibet Road and is about 235 km from Shimla, the capital of Himachal Pradesh.
 The road enters Tibet at Shipki La Pass.

-The catchment area of Sutlej, Spiti, Baspa and their tributaries in the velley are enveloped by three mountain ranges namely Zanskar, Greater Himalayas and Dhauladhar.
-Due to its close proximity to international border the entry of outsiders or tourists was banned in the district.
+The catchment area of Sutlej, Spiti, Baspa and their tributaries in the valleys are enveloped by three mountain ranges namely Zanskar, Greater Himalayas and Dhauladhar.
+Due to its close proximity to the international border, the entry of outsiders or tourists was banned in the district.
 The ban was lifted in 1989.

 The Fulaich FestivalClick thumbnail to view full-size

-Like other tribal areas of Himachal Pradesh, the singing and dancing is the only means of merrymaking for the people of Kinnaur.
-Surprisingly more than 100 festivals are held round the year in Kinnaur.
+Like other tribal areas of Himachal Pradesh, the singing and dancing are the only means of merrymaking for the people of Kinnaur.
+Surprisingly more than 100 festivals are held around the year in Kinnaur.
 Some festivals may start simultaneously or on different dates in different villages, while others may be confined to a particular village.
 One cannot imagine a festival without singing and dancing.
-In most of these festivals the flowers are used in abundance.
+In most of these festivals, the flowers are used in abundance.
 One of the widely celebrated festivals is Ukhyang.